-- Alberta’s agricultural employers struggle to compete for labour with the province’s high-paying energy sector.
+- Alberta’s agricultural employers struggle to compete for labour with the province’s high-paying natural resources sector.

 - In Prince Edward Island, agricultural employers are challenged by the highest voluntary turnover rates of any province.